Egezenn/YTMASC/readme.md

 [beautifulsoup4](https://www.crummy.com/software/BeautifulSoup/) - Used in parsing the user's likes page HTML.
 Licensed under MIT license.

+[click](https://github.com/pallets/click) - Used in CLI, Licensed under BSD-3-Clause license.

 [eyed3](https://github.com/nicfit/eyeD3) - Used in tagging the files.
 Licensed under GPL-3.0 license.

+[fire](https://github.com/google/python-fire) - Used in exposing some base functions for a basic CLI.
+Licensed under Apache-2.0 license.

 [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) - Used in converting files to desired format(s) as a wrapper.
 Licensed under Apache-2.0 license.